 Overview

-The Scandit C API offers a low-level interface to the Data Capture SDK.
+The Scandit SDK C API offers a low-level interface to the Data Capture SDK.
 The low-level API is the default interface on Linux but it is also available for Android and iOS.

 This interface is very limited compared to the Data Capture API provided in the SDKs for all platforms.
 It allows you to pass image data directly to the data capture modules, such as barcode scanning.
 The API does not include a user interface, image or stream management, or advanced camera control.
 On Linux a basic camera interface for Video4Linux 2 (V4L2) cameras is provided.